MaksimDzhangirov/backendBankExample/docs/part26-eng.md

 And on the right hand side, you can see the list of services with their free tier constraint.
-For example, you're given 750 hours per month for EC2 instance of type t2.micro or t3.micro 5 GB of S3 standard storage, 750 hours per month of Relational Database Service.
+For example, you're given 750 hours per month for `EC2` instance of type `t2.micro` or `t3.micro`, 5 GB of `S3` standard storage, 750 hours per month of Relational Database Service.
 These services are free for 12 months.
-While for DynamoDB, it's always free, but with only `25GB` of storage.
-And for SageMaker, it's only free trial for 2 months.
+While for `DynamoDB`, it's always free, but with only `25GB` of storage.
+And for `SageMaker`, it's only free trial for 2 months.
 There are many many more services you can try for free.
 Pretty awesome, isn't it?

 Now let's learn how to create a new account and take advantages of this free tier offer.